JonDouglas/jondouglas.github.io/_posts/2016-11-22-xamarin-android-proguard.md

 **Please note only the following steps are run in Xamarin.Android:**

 > The Xamarin.Android `ProGuard` configuration does not  obfuscate the `.apk` and it is not possible to enable obfuscation through ProGuard even through the use of custom configuration files.
-Thus Xamarin.Android's `ProGuard` will only run the **shrinking and optimization steps**.
+Thus Xamarin.Android's `ProGuard` will only run the **shrinking step**.

 ## How does ProGuard work with Xamarin.Android